miyamot0/scarf-ui/README.md

 ### Version 0.3.x

 -   Tests (mostly)
--   Speedups for VDOM nightmare
+-   VDOM speedup
 -   Move to cookie storage for theming (hydration headaches)
+-   Heatmaps for individual areas of interest
+-   Tooltips for ease of coder reference

 ### Version 0.3.0